rafamoral/courses/intro_time_series/readme.md

 ## Topics Covered

-**Topic 1:** Introductory concepts in statistical machine learning.
-Section 1: Introductory concepts in time series analysis.
+**Topic 1:** Introductory concepts in time series analysis.
 White noise, stationarity, autocovariance and autocorrelation.

 **Topic 2:** Useful plots in time series analysis.
 Time plots, seasonal plots, autocorrelation plots.
 Time series decomposition: additive and multiplicative using the fable package in R.

 **Topic 3:** Benchmark forecasting methods.
 The naïve, mean, drift, and seasonal naïve methods.

 **Topic 4:** Exponential smoothing.
-Simple exponential smoothing, Holt’s linear method, Holt-Winters seasonal method, and fable’s general ETS method.
+Simple exponential smoothing, Holt's linear method, Holt-Winters seasonal method, and fable's general ETS method.

 **Topic 5:** Autoregressive (AR) and moving-average (MA) models.
 Unit root tests for stationarity.
 How to identity the order of an AR(p) or an MA(q) model using autocorrelation and partial autocorrelation plots.